 - This moist zucchini bread has TWO cups of shredded zucchini in it!
 I really packed it in there for texture, moisture and flavor!
 Oat flour can take on a lot of moisture so zucchini is a perfect partner in this gluten free quick bread.
 AND for this recipe, there’s no need to squeeze the zucchini juice out.
 Just toss it into the batter!

 - Brown Sugar or Maple Syrup?
 This gluten free healthy zucchini bread is lightly sweetened with either sweetener.
 Both produce a moist crumb and benefit from toasting before enjoying.
 The maple sweetened loaf has an even more subtle sweetness and open crumb.
 I like both options, but they are slightly different.

 - Oat Flour: I DIY my own using Bob’s Red Mill Organic Oats.
 It’s super easy and economical – see my how to make oat flour post for more information.
+Regular or gluten free rolled oats will work in this recipe.

 - Vegan Friendly?
 For an egg free version, I tested this recipe using flax eggs.
 The result was a super moist, crumbly loaf and the center sunk.
 There wasn’t enough structure to hold the loaf together or up.
 While the loaf was edible and tasty, it didn’t look very pretty.
 A whole new recipe is in order for a vegan + gluten free loaf.